LDSorg/frontend-oauth2-browser-jquery-example/README.md

 OAuth2 jQuery
 =============

-An example for using OAuth2 (Facebook Connect) with LDS Connect and jQuery

-If you want this example + node.js / io.js see
-[passport-lds-connect-example](https://github.com/LDSorg/passport-lds-connect-example)

-This is a template for gracefully handling the browser component of **server-side** OAuth2.
+This is a template for gracefully handling the browser component of **server-side** OAuth2 for use with Facebook Connect and/or LDS Connect and jQuery - so that you can focus on building your backend (in ruby, python, node/io.js, etc) and know that you have a working front-end.

+If you'd like to see this front-end in action with a zero-config (download and run) example, see [passport-lds-connect-example](https://github.com/LDSorg/passport-lds-connect-example)

-Although it does rely on a server, you can remove the server redirects so that you provide your users with a seamless experience that doesn't disrupt their flow in your application.
+Although it does rely on a server, you will implement your API using without the old-school server redirects so that you provide your users with a seamless experience that doesn't disrupt their flow in your application.
+(because it sucks when you want to use funcitonality that requires login and get thrown out of your flow)

 Implement this API
 ===